Billie Eilish’s Ring Stolen By Fan During Her Concert

 Next year, Billie will embark on a world tour.

-To stay up to date with the star, follow her socials.
+To stay up to date with the star, follow her social media accounts.